Moving Abroad

 Once accepted by the university, the student can begin the administrative process to enroll.

-The student selects courses that must be approved by their academic advisor.
-They must earn 30 ECTS credits per semester, or 60 ECTS credits per year.
+The student selects courses that must be approved by his or her academic advisor.
+He or she must earn 30 ECTS credits per semester, for a total of 60 ECTS credits per year.

 • Visit the Travel Advisory website